lilianricaud/patterning-complexity/english/pattern_language.md

 As a complex system, a pattern language cannot be fabricated and must be generated using a GENERATIVE SEQUENCE (GENERATIVE SEQUENCE FOR PATTERN LANGUAGE GENERATION).

+Check for PATTERN LANGUAGES STRUCTURAL COHERENCE and PATTERNS HIERARCHICAL CONNECTION.